If you have a new cast-iron grill and wonder how to clean cast-iron grill grates then this post should be THE ONE.

 Get The Grill Nice And Hot

-Once you are done cooking, do not turn the grill off and instead, let it heat up once more to its highest temperature.
+Once you are done cooking, please do not turn the grill off instead, let it heat up once more to its highest temperature.

 You can also do this with a slightly lower temperature if you want to budget your fuel usage.

-If you are using a wood-fired or a charcoal grill, open all the vents to let the grill heat up or turn the grill to the highest temperature if you are using a gas grill and then close the lid.
+If you are using a wood-fired or a charcoal grill, open all the vents to let the grill heat up, or turn the grill to the highest temperature if you are using a gas grill and then close the lid.

 So keep the cast-iron grill grates in the grill and then let it heat up so you can burn off the food residuals on it.

 This process will take only a few minutes.
-Turn off the grill once you are done and then let it cool down until the heat is bearable for you to put your hands in it and start cleaning.
+Turn off the grill once you are done, and then let it cool down until the heat is bearable for you to put your hands in it and start cleaning.

 Scrape While Still Warm

 Use a good grill brush to make sure that you do not leave any residuals on the grates.
-Scraping is also effective and it will not damage the durable cast-iron so get as thorough as you can.
+Scraping is also effective, and it will not damage the durable cast iron so get as thorough as you can.

 There is no need to wash the cast-iron grill grates with water after every use.
-This will allow the grates to season more beautifully and not absorb too much moisture.
+This will allow you to season the cast-iron grill grates more beautifully and not absorb too much moisture.

 Removing Rust From Cast-iron Grill Grates

 As said before, cast-iron grill grates are not totally rust-resistant and can gather rust if neglected.

 This usually happens during winter months and you leave the grill outside the house with the cast-iron grill grates in it.
 This is risky but there is a solution to this so do not worry too much.

-So unless you are planning to re-season the grill grates, do not wash them with soap and water.
+So unless you are planning to re-season the cast-iron grill grates, do not wash them with soap and water.

 When washed with water and soap, make sure that you rinse it properly.
 If not, the grill grates will also absorb the soap and the aroma will mix with the food that you will cook on them.